جامعة النجاح الوطنية

 • 10221253

-This course includes the following topics: - Electrostatics and relevant vector operations and theorems. - Special techniques in electrostatics and solving boundary-value problems. - Electrostatics in matter and relevant quantities needed. - Magnetostatics and methods to calculate magnetic fields. - Magnetic fields in matter.
+This course includes the following topics: - electrostatics and relevant vector operations and theorems. - special techniques in electrostatics and solving boundary-value problems. - electrostatics in matter and relevant quantities needed. - magnetostatics and methods to calculate magnetic fields. - magnetic fields in matter.

 3